Dan-Livermore/Uni-AndroidAppYear2/README.md

 - Refine the features of the employee side.

-All vector images used in the application are from the built-in google material desing icons.
+All vector images used in the application are from the built-in Google Material Design icons.
 ```
 Written in Java using Android Studio 2022.
 ```